 5. Believe in the power of paint

 One of the easiest living room ideas on a budget is to don your DIY dungarees and get painting.
-There is loads of good-quality, low priced paint out there, but if you really want to save you could just buy a small pot and paint one wall or alcoves for a pop of colour.
+There is loads of good-quality, low priced paint out there, but if you really want to save you could just buy a small pot and paint one wall or alcoves for a pop of color.
 Need inspiration?
 Don't miss our living room paint ideas.

 6. Put up (then take down) removable wallpaper

-For interior commitment phobes or renters, removable wallpaper is a game changer.
+For interior commitment-phobes or renters, removable wallpaper is a game changer.
 Now you can get incredible wallpaper, cover your walls in it, remove it a couple of years later and still walk away with your deposit.